-- Council Procedure Rules 4 7 and 12 21. - Council Hearing Procedure Rules.
+- Council Procedure Rules 4 7 and 12 21. - · Council Hearing Procedure Rules.

 Number of Members 5

 Substitute Members Permitted Yes

 Political Proportionality Rules Apply Yes

 Appointments / Removals Council

 Restrictions on Membership The Committee must include at least one Cabinet Member.
-If the Committee is considering the dismissal of the HOPS; MO or s151 Officer or any other Chief Officer, two independent persons must be co- opted.
+If the Committee is considering the dismissal of the HOPS; MO or s151 Officer or any other Chief Officer, two independent persons must be coopted.
 Members of the Committee must be complete training prior to attending meetings of the Committee

 Restrictions on Chair / Vice Chair As above

 Quorum One quarter (1/4) of Members rounded up to be no less than 3

 Number of Ordinary Meetings per Council Year As required.

+Sub-Committee - Hearing Panel A Senior Officer Employment Hearing Panel shall be convened as required.

 - To short list and interview candidates for the posts of Head of Paid Service and Chief Officers including the Monitoring Officer, Section 151 Officer and any other Chief Officer. - 2.
 To recommend to full Council the appointment of the Head of Paid Service, the Monitoring Officer, Section 151 Officer and any other Chief Officer. - 3.
 To recommend to the Chief Executive (as Head of Paid Service) all permanent appointments to Chief Officer posts. - 4.
-To determine matters, other than those which under the law must be referred to full Council, relating to severance agreements for Chief Officers and Statutory Officers. - To determine matters, other than those which under the law must be referred to full Council, involving the discipline and suspension of Chief Officers and Statutory Officers. - To investigate, concerns in relation to the proposed dismissal of the Head of Paid Service, the Monitoring Officer, Section 151 Officer and any other Chief Officer subject to the Committee containing two Independent Persons when performing this function. - 7.
-To determine any other matters referred to it by full Council. - Providing advice, views and recommendations to Council in respect of the dismissal of any Statutory or Chief Officer, subject to the Committee containing two Independent Persons when performing this function. - The functions of an Investigating and Disciplinary Committee under the JNC Conditions of Service Handbook for Chief Executives, 7 September 2022.
+To determine matters, other than those which under the law must be referred to full Council, relating to severance agreements for Chief Officers and Statutory Officers. - To determine matters, other than those which under the law must be referred to full Council, involving the discipline and suspension of Chief Officers and Statutory Officers. - 6.
+To investigate, concerns in relation to the proposed dismissal of the Head of Paid Service, the Monitoring Officer, Section 151 Officer and any other Chief Officer subject to the Committee containing two Independent Persons when performing this function. - 7.
+To determine any other matters referred to it by full Council. - 8.
+Providing advice, views and recommendations to Council in respect of the dismissal of any Statutory or Chief Officer, subject to the Committee containing two Independent Persons when performing this function. - The functions of an Investigating and Disciplinary Committee under the JNC Conditions of Service Handbook for Chief Executives, 13 October 2016.